Azure/AppService/CONTRIBUTING.md

     ---
     ```

+1. Add an entry for the team page in [`navigation.yaml`](_data/navigation.yml)
-1. Add content about your team, any relevant links, or team member photos to the body of the markdown document.
+3. Add content about your team, any relevant links, or team member photos to the body of the markdown document.
 See the other team pages for ideas.
-1. To add articles to your team's page like the others, go back to your team's articles and add `category: your-category-name` to the articles' front matter.
+4. To add articles to your team's page like the others, go back to your team's articles and add `category: your-category-name` to the articles' front matter.
 This will add them to your team page's paginator.

 ---------